 - Mix in the chopped tomatoes, chickpeas and water.

-- Bring to a boil, reduce and simmer for around 25-30 mins until the potatoes are soft and cooked through.
+- Bring to a boil, reduce and simmer for around 25-30 mins until the potatoes are soft and cooked through and the sauce thickens.
 Stir if needed in between to prevent the bottom from burning.

 - Turn off the heat and stir in the chopped spinach and coriander.
 Stir in the lemon juice along with any more salt if needed (to taste).